 a.
-Initial demonstration of capability (IDC): Before new analysts run any samples, verify their capability with the method (see Section 1020 B.1 for specifics).
-Run at least four LFBs (6020 B.2e) and compare results to the limits listed in the method.
+Initial demonstration of capability (IDC): Before new analysts run any samples, verify their capability with the method (see Section 1020B.1 for specifics).
+Run at least four LFBs (6020B.2e) and compare results to the limits listed in the method.
 All instrument performance checks and calibration requirements must be met before analysis.
-(Note: Analysis and evaluation of a method blank is required.)
+(NoTE: Analysis and evaluation of a method blank is required.)
 If no limit is specified, use the following procedure to establish initial limits:

-Calculate the standard deviation of the 4 samples.
-The LFB's recovery limits are where:
+Calculate the standard deviation of the four samples.
+The LFB's recovery limits are

-LFB's initial recovery limits = Mean $\pm (5.84 \times \text{Standard Deviation})$ b.
-Method detection level (MDL): If data will be reported below the calibrated range, then before analyzing samples, determine the MDL for each analyte using Section 1020 B.4 or other applicable procedures.2 MDL determination and verification are not required if 1) data are not reported below the instrument's calibrated range, and 2) the ability to provide quantitative data at the reporting limit is verified.
-Determine the MDL for each analyte in a method and matrix category.
+LFB's initial recovery limits = Mean \pm (5.84 \times Standard Deviation) where:

+5.84 = the two-sided Student's t factor for 99% confidence limit for three degrees of freedom.1 b.
+Method detection level (MDL): If data will be reported below the calibrated range, then before analyzing samples, determine the MDL for each analyte via Section 1020B.4 or other applicable procedures.2 MDL determination and verification are not required if 1) data are not reported below the instrument's calibrated range, and 2) the ability to provide quantitative data at the reporting limit is verified.
+Determine MDL for each analyte in a method and matrix category.
 The laboratory should define all matrix categories in its QA plan.
 Perform a new MDL determination whenever changes in the method's instruments or operating conditions may affect sensitivity.
 Ideally, samples for MDL determinations should be analyzed over at least a 3-d period to generate a more realistic value.
-Include all sample preparation steps in the MDL determination.
+Include all samplepreparation steps in the MDL determination.